 Many drinks require fruit garnishes.
 Your guests expect the garnish, so you can't forgo it, and you have to do it well.
-Presentation counts - big time.
+Presentation counts, big time.
 You may mix the best drinks on the planet, but if they don't look good when you serve them, no one's going to want to drink them.

-Okay, I've stepped away from the pulpit now.
-The next few diagrams and steps show you how to cut the most common garnishes.
+The next few sections show you how to cut the most common garnishes.